Applicants Sought for Research Division Faculty Fellow Position

 Type of Appointment

-This is a one-year appointment (starting in the Fall 2014 semester) with the potential of future renewals or appointment in research administration.
-The successful candidate will be expected to maintain his/her research program while balancing the administrative aspects of the position.
-Appropriate workload arrangements will be made with the relevant college and negotiated depending on the faculty member’s background.
+This is a one-year appointment (starting in July or August 2016) with the potential of future renewals or appointment in research administration.
+Faculty will be expected to maintain their research program while balancing the administrative aspects of the position.
+Appropriate workload arrangements will be made with the relevant college and negotiated depending on the faculty background.

-Send a letter of application and current CV to Jill Zimbelman ([email protected]) by August 14.
+If you have any questions, please contact life sciences professor Brian Hedlund (firstname.lastname@example.org).
+Please send a letter of application and current CV to Jill Zimbelman (email@example.com) by May 10.